ats-tandjoeng7/stock-analysis/README.md

 **Fig. 3 VBA runtime performance analysis and visualization**

 ## Summary
-Refactoring code provides some advantages and disanvantages.
+Refactoring code provides some advantages and disadvantages.
 In general, when code refactoring is done correctly, it could improve efficiency for delivering the same quality of outputs, readability, reusability and possibly maintainability of the source code, especially when working with more complex software projects.
 However, refactoring code can also trigger time-consuming tasks and require extra resources because refactoring process normally requires in-depth knowhow and experience with not only coding but also hardware and system refactoring.

 And, here are my key takeaways and summary on the advantages and disadvantages of the original and refactored VBA script.